Meet The Woman They Call ‘San Francisco’s Cruelest Landlord’

 “The truth is, it’s not a lie,” Kihagi tells BrokeAssStuart.com. “[That tenant] smokes more weed than any 21-year-old.”

-After remaining relatively silent amid three years of unflattering media reports, she’s beginning to speak out.
-The video above shows Anne Kihagi doing not-cruel things like strolling through the Mission, showing off her properties’ well-maintained PG&E meters, and pointing out windows she claims were busted by anti-eviction activists.
+After remaining relatively silent amid three years of highly unflattering media reports, she’s beginning to speak out.
+Kihagi’s team provided BrokeAssStuart.com with the video above, which shows Anne Kihagi doing not-cruel things like strolling through the Mission, showing off her properties’ well-maintained PG&E meters, and pointing out windows she claims were busted by anti-eviction activists.
 The video also contains a bombshell allegation the City Attorney is spending the majority of its resources just to prosecute her.

 Kihagi’s attorney Karen Uchiyama says in the video, “According to the City Attorney’s office, the code enforcement department is spending 73 percent of their resources to take down Anne Kihagi, a woman who is a single manager, who owns ten buildings in San Francisco, which is kind of small-time compared to the big property management companies.”

-But when she says “resources,” that’s a little disingenuous.
+But when she says “resources,” that’s not money.
 As we see in the City Attorney’s annual budget above, code enforcement cases such as those brought against Kihagi only account for a tiny 2 percent of that department’s budget.
-(Which is still more then $82 million!)
-Instead, she’s referring to the time spent by one deputy city attorney prosecuting the mountain of code complaints lodged against Kihagi.
+This “73 percent” claim is based on Uchiyama’s account of previous sworn testimony of deputy city attorney Michael Weiss, whom they say once testified that he was spending 73 percent of his time specifically prosecuting Kihagi’s cases.

 “The city attorney Michael Weiss testified that he’s spending 73 percent of his time on me.
 Don’t you think something’s wrong?,” Kihagi says.
 “The building department should be able to operate as a separate division of the city, not influenced by a city attorney whose agenda is different.”

-And the city attorney’s code enforcement team has about a dozen attorneys, not just Michael Weiss.
-Lately they’ve successfully seized her rent payments for wrongful evictions and code violations, and got a $125,000 payment out of her to avoid a 10-day jail sentence that is separate from the West Hollywood jail sentence.
-And there’s the previously mentioned $5 million-plus in fines.
+That said, the city attorney’s code enforcement team has about a dozen attorneys, not just Michael Weiss.
+And lately they’ve successfully seized her rent payments for wrongful evictions and code violations, and got a $125,000 payment out of her to avoid a 10-day jail sentence, in addition the the West Hollywood jail sentence.

 THE NICKNAME “SAN FRANCISCO’S CRUELEST LANDLORD”